Ian Blair: Unsupported claims of involvement in the Balcombe Street siege

-Resignation and peerage
+Resignation

 In May 2008, it was reported in the press that Blair's contract as Commissioner of the Metropolitan Police Service would not be renewed when it expired in 2010.

 On 2 October 2008, Blair announced he would resign as Metropolitan Police Commissioner, with effect from 1 December 2008.
 He blamed a lack of support from London mayor Boris Johnson, saying that "without the mayor's backing I do not think I can continue".
 Home Secretary Jacqui Smith and Prime Minister Gordon Brown paid tribute to Blair's service.
 Sir Paul Stephenson took over on 28 November 2008.
-Blair is entitled to a full police pension, estimated to be worth about £160,000 per year, based on his £240,000 commissioner's salary.
+Blair was entitled to a full police pension, estimated to be worth about £160,000 per year, based on his £240,000 commissioner's salary.

+Peerage and the House of Lords

-In May 2010, Blair was appointed as a crossbench life peer, and was created Baron Blair of Boughton, of Boughton in the County of Cheshire on 20 July 2010.
-He is a member of the Joint Committee on the Draft Domestic Abuse Bill.
+In May 2010, Blair was appointed a crossbench life peer, and was created Baron Blair of Boughton, of Boughton in the County of Cheshire on 20 July 2010.
+He was a member of the Joint Committee on the Draft Domestic Abuse Bill.